in28minutes/java-cheat-sheet/README.md

 }
 ```
 #### Method Access Modifiers
-LetÕs discuss about access modifiers in order of increasing access.
+Let's discuss about access modifiers in order of increasing access.
 #### private
 a.
 Private variables and methods can be accessed only in the class they are declared.
 b.
 Private variables and methods from SuperClass are NOT available in SubClass.